adamamiller/GettingStarted/README.md

 You will also want to push your change to the remote branch on, for example, a hosting service like GitHub.

-If you find yourself fixing complicated konflicts often, you may want to learn how to use a `mergetool` to compare the differences.
+If you find yourself fixing complicated conflicts often, you may want to learn how to use a `mergetool` to compare the differences.
 A more involved tutorial can be found [here](https://gist.github.com/karenyyng/f19ff75c60f18b4b8149)